BuongiornoTexas/rsrtools/README.rst

 This package provides:

 - A command line tool for creating Rocksmith song lists from a series of filters, and writing the resulting song lists into a Rocksmith profile.
-The command line workflow is described below.
+The command line work flow is described below.
 - A set of routines that can be used to implement a GUI version of the command line tools (I have not implemented a GUI, as the command line is sufficient for my